 - One (1) or more individuals within the household are unemployed as of the date of the application for assistance and have not been employed for the 90-day period preceding such date.

-The program will become available on March 1, 2021, through an online application portal on the City of Riverside website.
+The program will become available in March 2021, through an online application portal on the City of Riverside website.

 When the online application portal goes live, you will be required to submit the following documents online.